ISSN 1084-6654.

 I thought the major was a lady suffragette.
 (Hey, a jet has wings, Wings had a Jet.)

 In October 2005, when major rioting broke out in les banlieues around Paris, Interior Minister Nicolas Sarkozy repeatedly objected to the euphemism, insisting for example that voyous (`thugs') was a better word for the rioters than jeunes (`youth').
-A snit-load of biens-pensants criticized him for using accurate terms such as this and racaille, q.v.
+A snit-load of bien-pensants criticized him for using accurate terms such as this and racaille, q.v.

 The story is told that once, after presenting a paper at a conference of film academics, P. Adams Sitney was asked by an audience member how he would characterize the methodology used for his analysis.
 Sitney replied,